0xWTC/python-rot13/README.md

 # python-rot13
- ROT13 coder and encoder in Python 3
+ ROT13 coder and decoder in Python 3

 ## Requirements